-Rhode Island lets filers use either the federal exemption system or Rhode Island's state exemption system, so you'll have two homestead amounts to choose between.
+Rhode Island lets filers use either the federal exemption system or Rhode Island's state exemption system.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 Federal Homestead Exemption |